flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 down, you cannot go below 1 node, and if you scale up, you cannot exceed the maximum of the `size` or `maxsize`.

+Note that if you don't define tasks, you'll by default get a submit/batch or start command that defaults to 1 task, assuming testing, e.g., `-n 1`.
+If you define more tasks than nodes (size), you'll get `-N <size> and -n <tasks>`.
+If you only want to get `-N <size>` then sets tasks explicitly to 0.

 ### maxSize

 The `maxSize` variable is typically used when you want elasticity.
 E.g., it is the largest size of cluster that